Chart Color Schemes

 The Vines lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The Vines' population, as per AreaSearch's analysis, stood at approximately 15,861 by August 2025.
-This figure represents an increase of 3,404 individuals (27.3%) since the 2021 Census, which reported a population of 12,457 people.
-The change was inferred from the estimated resident population of 15,135 as of June 2024 and an additional 805 validated new addresses since the Census date.
-This results in a population density ratio of 236 persons per square kilometer, offering significant space per person and potential room for further development.
-The Vines' growth of 27.3% since the 2021 census surpassed both the national average (8.6%) and the state's growth rate, positioning it as a growth leader in the region.
-Interstate migration drove population growth primarily, contributing approximately 58.8% of overall population gains during recent periods, although natural growth and overseas migration also played positive roles.
+AreaSearch's analysis indicates that The Vines' population was approximately 15,861 as of August 2025.
+This figure represents an increase of 3,404 people, a rise of 27.3% since the 2021 Census which reported a population of 12,457.
+The change is inferred from the estimated resident population of 15,135 in June 2024 and an additional 805 validated new addresses since the Census date.
+This results in a density ratio of 236 persons per square kilometer, suggesting ample space per person and potential for further development.
+The Vines' growth of 27.3% since the 2021 census surpassed both the national average (8.6%) and state averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 58.8% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate a significant increase in the top quartile of Australian statistical areas, with The Vines expected to grow by 3,961 persons to reach approximately 19,822 by 2041, reflecting an overall increase of 20.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends forecast a significant increase for The Vines, with an expected rise of 3,961 persons to reach a total population of 19,822 by 2041, reflecting a 20.4% increase over the 17-year period.

 Frequently Asked Questions - Population